Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Condobolin has 306 active public transport stops, operated by a mix of trains and buses.
-These stops are served by 41 individual routes, offering 500 weekly passenger trips in total.
-Transport accessibility is rated as good, with residents located an average of 237 meters from the nearest stop.
+Condobolin has 306 active public transport stops offering a mix of train and bus services.
+These are served by 41 individual routes that collectively facilitate 500 weekly passenger trips.
+Transport accessibility is rated good, with residents typically situated 237 meters from the nearest stop.

-Service frequency averages 71 trips per day across all routes, resulting in approximately one weekly trip per stop.
+Service frequency averages 71 trips per day across all routes, equating to approximately one weekly trip per individual stop.

 Frequently Asked Questions - Transport